-This week I want to turn my attention to reciprocity.
-Again, this subject is much bigger than one post, so I’m going to break it into smaller pieces, just as I did with boundaries.
+This week I’m turning my attention to reciprocity.
+Again, this subject is much bigger than one post, so I’m breaking it into smaller pieces, just as I did with boundaries.
 For me, reciprocity describes a specific aspect of a larger subject: Balance.

 Balance is, according to a quick internet search, “a condition in which different elements are equal or in the correct proportions.”
 I’m constantly running into articles, blogs, books, opinions and speakers who talk about balance.
 It’s an important concept these days: Balancing family and jobs, balancing creative life with paying-the-bills-life, balancing technology with face-to-face connection, balancing our diet (and our bathroom scales), balancing our exercise, balancing our time and our checkbooks.
 With so much discussion out there, I wonder why many of us are so remarkably bad at it.